hackclub/hackclub/playbook/FACILITATOR.md

 ### 1:10  : Hack Series Introduction & Icebreakers

 1. Excitedly welcome everyone to the Hack Series
-2. Play the alliterative name game icebreaker.
+2. Play the alliterative name game icebreaker standing up.
-3. Explain groups and have people count off into groups.
+3. Explain groups and have people count off into groups with a max group size of 4.
   - Emphasize that groups are meant to help each other but not for people to be working on the same project together.
 4. Introduce the schedule for the day (note that the schedule should already be